web analytics

 TAMÁS ST.AUBY, SUBSIST.ENCE LEVEL ST.ANDARD Project 1984, 2013

-One of the most unknown-known artists in Hungary is Tamás St. Auby (ps. of Tamás Szentjóby, born in 1944) being a non-artist, poet and performer, both inside and outside of the arts.
+One of the most unknown-known Hungarian artists is Tamás St. Auby (ps. of Tamás Szentjóby, born in 1944) being a non-artist, poet and performer, both inside and outside of the arts.
 He founded IPUT / ‘International Parallel Union of Telecommunications’ in 1968.
 Its central idea: “The art is hokum.
 The history is hokum.
 Art is everything, what not allowed.
 Be not allowed!”
-He had to leave Hungry in 1975, and he could come back not earlier than in 1991.
+He had to leave Hungry in 1975, and he came back not earlier than in 1991.

-When I met Tamás St. Auby for the first time in 2004, I was quite impressed by his for me scary shamanistic dominance in his social interaction.
-Yet his presence was deeply lived through.
-His attitude was not about art in the first place while he was an artist and teacher on an academy in Budapest.
-It was at once clear to me that I wanted to invite him for participating in ‘Freedom Borders’, a group exhibition with Hungarian artists in Galerie van Gelder, Amsterdam in 2004.
+When I met Tamás St. Auby for the first time in his studio in 2004, I was quite impressed by his for me scary shamanistic dominance in his social interaction.
+Yet his presence was deeply lived through and sensitive.
+His attitude was not one of being an artist in the first place but more one of a teacher of an academy in Budapest.
+At once it was clear to me that I wanted to invite him to participate in ‘Freedom Borders’, a group exhibition with Hungarian artists I curated in Galerie van Gelder, Amsterdam in 2004.
+The other two artists were Szabolcs KissPàl and visual poet and writer Dezsö Tandori.

 Part of installation in ‘Freedom Borders’ at Galerie van Gelder, 2004